Eilean Fada Mor Summer Isles. The big long island in the shadow of Tanera Mhor and Tanera Beg

 The views were breath-taking.
 Northwards the settlements around Achiltiubuie, Isle Ristol, the massif of Coigach off to the right and beyond Wester Ross in all its shades of purples and greys stretched into the distance.
 To the south lay the anchorages and beyond Priest Island and beyond that Gruinard Bay and beyond the mainland and the purple brooding An Teallch and Bein Dearg Mhor.
 The view eastwards into Loch Broom was blocked by the sizable Tanera Mor, an island for later in the day.
 Images taken and with the moment savoured I rumbled back down the slope and back to the dinghy for the short wind-assisted paddle out to Trade Winds.

 Eilean Fada Mor – the perfect Scottish Island.
-Clean, untrodden, in-grazed and in a setting of true wildness only the west coats of Scotland can serve up.
+Clean, untrodden, un-grazed and in a setting of true wildness only the west coast of Scotland can serve up.
 Despite its remoteness and beauty it had not remained wholly unscathed as it sheltered the wreck of the Jambo, a ship whose cargo could have devastated the island and the surrounding area.

 Underwater diving footage of the wreck Jambo